ucsb-cs8-w18-wang/ucsb-cs8-w18-wang.github.io/_info/syllabus.md

 | Final               | 30 %                      |
 | Homeworks           | 10 %                      |
 | Labs                | 30 %                      |

+In general, homework(s) will be assigned weekly throughout the quarter, and distributed to the class in lecture on Tuesdays, and are due the following Tuesday in lecture.

+There will be weekly labs assigned throughout the quarter.
+You will work on the labs during your assigned lab section, and most likely on your own time outside of your assigned lab section.
+Generally, labs will be due on Sundays @ 11:59pm (please be sure to check the due dates for all assignments on the course page and calendar).

 # Late work